lukemoore66/roc/README.md

 roc -InputPath 'C:\Path\To\Matroska\Files\'
 ```

 Don't forget the quotation marks around file and folder paths, they are needed for PowerShell to take things literally.
-Files can also be dragged and dropped into the PowerShell window.
+Files and folders can also be dragged and dropped into the PowerShell window.

 ### Prerequisites